Let me guess…

 You’re not just bored or tired.
 No, no. This is far worse:

 You try to stop your mind wandering off.
 You try to stop being distracted by your long to-do-list.
-You try to write, but you feel like everything you do manage to jot down is… well… terrible.
+And you try to write, but you feel like everything you do manage to jot down is… well… terrible.

 You know you have to keep going, but how?
 How do you overcome writer’s block and get back into your writing groove?